VinceZK/Portal/docs/README.md

 For CRUD Apps, I believe E2E testing is the best fit.
 It is unlike building a framework, a library, or an algorithm, the main value you added are the mappings and the UI skins.

-I am not a paranoid to achieve high coverage, and I still do a lot of manual tests.
+I am not a paranoid to achieve high coverage, so I still do a lot of manual tests.
-But the e2e scripts really save my time when, for example, I want to do a small validation test of deleting a role from an existing user.
+The e2e scripts really save my time when, for example, I want to do a small validation test on deleting a role from an existing user.
-Then I just use my e2e scripts to first create a user, then do the manual tests.
+Then I just use the scripts to help to create a user, then do the manual tests.
-I don’t need to automate these small manual tests as I am confident they should be always OK from now on.
+I don’t need to automate these small manual tests as I am confident they should be once OK always OK.

 Again, the most important thing is my confidence.